nextcloud/all-in-one/readme.md

 - [Adjustable location](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) of Nextcloud's datadir (e.g. good for easy file-sharing with host system on Windows and MacOS)
 - By default confined (good for security) but can [allow access to additional storages](https://github.com/nextcloud/all-in-one#how-to-allow-the-nextcloud-container-to-access-directories-on-the-host) in order to enable the usage of the local external storage feature
 - Possibility included to [adjust default installed Nextcloud apps](https://github.com/nextcloud/all-in-one#how-to-change-the-nextcloud-apps-that-are-installed-on-the-first-startup)
+- Nextcloud installation is not ready only - that means you can apply patches if you should need them (instead of having to wait for the next release for them getting applied)
 - `ffmpeg`, `smbclient` and `nodejs` are included by default
 - Possibility included to [permanently add additional OS packages into the Nextcloud container](https://github.com/nextcloud/all-in-one#how-to-change-the-nextcloud-apps-that-are-installed-on-the-first-startup) without having to build your own Docker image
 - Possibility included to [permanently add additional PHP extensions into the Nextcloud container](https://github.com/nextcloud/all-in-one#how-to-add-php-extensions-permanently-to-the-nextcloud-container) without having to build your own Docker image